Nutritional cognitive neuroscience - nutrition and rehabilitation

 - Oily fish such as sardines, herring and salmon.

-Protein: this is essential for the body’s growth and good health and, intrinsically for brain injury, cell repair.
+Protein is essential for the body’s growth and good health and, intrinsically for brain injury, cell repair.

 - Cereals and products, such as bread.